 - Availability: a reliable customer service team who can answer any questions you may have

-- Thorough coverage: the ability to provide registered agent services in all 50 states
+- Thorough coverage: the ability to provide services in all 50 states

-Northwest offers high-quality registered agent services.
+Northwest provides registered agent services.
 There are no hidden fees or gimmicks.
-Plus, they'll include a full year of registered agent services for free.
+Plus, they'll include a full year of professional registered agent services for free.

 Northwest's online document management system and regular compliance alerts make working with them completely worry-free.
 They'll scan and upload all your essential legal documents and mail you physical copies as needed.